Parnia1786/python-basics-practice/Wall_Builder/README.md

 - Validates user input and handles incorrect entries gracefully
 - Prints a clean, rectangular wall in the console

-## Example
+## How to Use:

+1. Make sure you have Python installed on your computer.
+2. Download the program file (WallBuilder.py).
+3. Open a terminal (or command prompt) and go to the folder where the file is saved.
+4. Run the program using this command:

+   `bash
+   python WallBuilder.py
+When the program starts:
-Enter the number of rows: 3
+Enter the number of rows (for example: 3)
-Enter the number of columns: 5
+Enter the number of columns (for example: 4)
-Enter the symbol: *

-## Purpose
-This program is designed as a beginner-friendly Python project for learning input handling, loops, and basic function usage.
-Suitable for showcasing on GitHub and including in a portfolio for scholarships or university applications.
+Enter the symbol you want to use (for example: *)
+The program will then print a grid (wall) made of your chosen symbol.